sugimotot/btsdoc-portal/developers/7_tutorials/worker_create.md

     worker_budget*24 = 1340913100 * 24 = 32181914400 (or 321,8191.44 BTS)

-There is currently a maximum daily worker pay of 500k BTS, and this can be found using the `get_global_properties` command in the cli_wallet
+There is currently a maximum daily worker pay of 500k BTS, and this can be found using the `get_global_properties` command in the cli_wallet.

 ***